 Consideration of the academic course for use of service learning is paramount.
 While there is value to service learning. this study revealed that using a content course such as English may not be the most appropriate for service learning.
 Alternatives for service learning opportunities include internships or professional/career-oriented courses to assure a specific connection of subject matter for the reflection process necessary in service learning.

 Haines, Dana Lee, "A Study of Community College Student Attitudes Related to Service Learning" (2002).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 25.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."